openxla/stablehlo/rfcs/20260821-low-precision-complex.md

 The implementation must include negative tests for:

+- consumer-side rejection before code generation when `C32` or `BC32` support is absent, including a diagnostic that names the unsupported type, operation, and target;
 - complex values with integer component types;
 - at least one floating-point component type outside this RFC, such as an FP8 type;